IPL 7: Yusuf Pathan smashes fastest IPL fifty to power KKR to 2nd spot

-Yusuf Pathan made full use of the two lives to smash the fastest fifty in IPL history to catapult Kolkata Knight Riders to the second-place in the point table as the hosts hammered Sunrisers Hyderabad by four wickets in their final IPL league match on Saturday
+Yusuf Pathan made full use of the two lives to smash the fastest fifty in IPL history to power Kolkata Knight Riders to a four-wicket win over Sunrisers Hyderabad in their final IPL league match on Saturday

 Kolkata: A Yusuf Pathan blitzkrieg of 22-ball 72 powered Kolkata Knight Riders to the first qualifier of the Indian Premier League (IPL) as they humbled Sunrisers Hyderabad by four wickets at the Eden Gardens here Saturday.